a-mabe/background_hiit_timer/README.md

 )
 ```

-Ensure that your app is properly configured to handle background execution on both Android and iOS platforms.
-Refer to [flutter_background_service](https://pub.dev/packages/flutter_background_service) for additional details.

 ## Example

-Check out the `example` directory in this repository for a complete example of how to use `background_hiit_timer` in a Flutter app.
+Check out the [example](example) directory in this repository for a complete example of how to use `background_hiit_timer` in a Flutter app.

 ## Credits